simplicityiskey/opentable-algolia-demo/README.md

 ### On AI assistance

 I used AI assistance to accelerate implementation, and reviewed and adapted all output against the brief's constraints — JS Helper only, no InstantSearch, no fork.
-I can explain the architecture, trade-offs, and every data transformation behind what I built.